forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 gsutil cp gs://<YOUR_V1_BUCKET>/rules/*.yaml gs://<YOUR_V2_BUCKET>/rules
 ```

-### Archiving your existing Cloud SQL Database
+### Archiving your Cloud SQL Database

-There are many ways of archiving a database, the recommended way is to [export the data
+The best way to archive your database is to use Cloud SQL to [export the data
-to a SQL dump file](https://cloud.google.com/sql/docs/mysql/import-export/exporting#mysqldump)
+to a SQL dump file](https://cloud.google.com/sql/docs/mysql/import-export/exporting#mysqldump).
-through Google Cloud SQL.

 ## Difference between v1 configuration and v2 configuration